-The WSAB has previously recommended that utilities report in their Wildfire Mitigation Plans about the employment of Qualified Electrical Workers to safely perform many jobs related to appropriate work system safety related to wildfires.
+The WSAB has previously recommended that utilities report in their Wildfire Mitigation Plans about the employment of Qualified Electrical Workers to safely perform appropriate work related to wildfires.
 It is important to consider as part of a safety culture assessment process whether utilities are properly training and assigning workers to best ensure community and worker safety during a wildfire or in the critical process of preventing or minimizing utility-caused wildfires.